microsoft/CopilotChatAnalytics/README.md

   - Copilot interactions audit log from Microsoft Purview
   - Copilot licensed user list from Microsoft 365 Admin Center
   - Org data from Microsoft Entra Admin Center
-- Connect the files to the Power BI (PBI) template
+- Provide a hash string and connect the files to the Power BI (PBI) template

 ---